Street lighting is for the convenience and safety of road users and pedestrians and is maintained by Powercor on our behalf.

 Powercor is responsible for the repair of all faulty residential street lights.
 Therefore residents must contact them directly to report any street lighting faults or to request any repairs.

-Council feature lights
+City feature lights

 We have numerous lighting schemes throughout the municipality.
 These are decorative and are generally found along the Waterfront and in the Mall.
 They are patrolled on a regular basis for any faults.